-Project 42: Assessing Mountain Lion Harvest in Nevada
+Project 42: Assessing Mountain Lion Harvest in Nevada (Recommended for Discontinuation)

-1 10ject 42.
-Assessing Wountain Lion Harvest in Nevada
+lation)

-Justification Nevada Department of Wildlife has a yearlong mountain lion hunting season limited by harvest quotas, although mountain lions are also lethally removed for livestock depredation and to limit predation on specific wildlife populations.
+Nevada Department of Wildlife has a yearlong mountain lion hunting season limited by harvest quotas, although mountain lions are also lethally removed for livestock depredation and to limit predation on specific wildlife populations.
 Statewide annual adult female harvest is ≤35%, which indicates that statewide harvests are unlikely to be reducing statewide mountain lion population abundance (Anderson and Lindzey 2005).
 Nevertheless, regional area harvests may be greater and can be more difficult to assess the effects due to small sample sizes.
 Conversely, current NDOW mountain lion removal projects may not be sufficiently intensive to reduce local mountain lion populations to attain reduced predation on prey populations.
 Improved understanding of mountain lion population dynamics in Nevada would allow for better informed management.

-Project Pat Jackson, Nevada Department of Wildlife
+Pat Jackson, Nevada Department of Wildlife

-Manager Tat sackson, Nevada Department of Whame

-Project Experimentation

-Type Experimentation
+Experimentation

-Potentially

-Affected Mountain lion, mule deer, bighorn sheep, elk
+Mountain lion, mule deer, bighorn sheep, elk

-Species

-Span More

-Than One Yes
+Yes

-Fiscal Year ~

-Project Statewide
+Statewide

-Area

-Limiting Habitat and prey availability likely limit mountain lion populations in the state of
+Habitat and prey availability likely limit mountain lion populations in the state of Nevada.

-Factor Nevada.

-Statement

-Response No response variable will be collected, this is an experimentation project.
+No response variable will be collected, this is an experimentation project.

-Variable

-Project Goals Develop a population model that incorporates NDOW mountain lion harvest data to predict the number of mountain lions that must be removed to reach desired goals in mountain lion removal projects.
+Develop a population model that incorporates NDOW mountain lion harvest data to predict the number of mountain lions that must be removed to reach desired goals in mountain lion removal projects.
 Identify limitations and gaps in the existing demographic data for mountain lions that precludes a more complete understanding of mountain lion population dynamics and limits NDOW's management ability with the greatest efficacy and efficiency.
 Create a user-friendly model interface for Department employees to model local populations and improve understanding.

-4. Draft and ideally publish work in a peer-reviewed manuscript.
+Draft and ideally publish work in a peer-reviewed manuscript.

 Habitat Conditions This work would not be conducted in the field but would rely on statewide harvest data collected over time to include periods of normal and less-than-normal precipitation.
 Due to the span of the state data collection, habitat during the period of inference would also span a wide variety of conditions and vegetative communities.

-Comments from FY 2022 Predator Report Findings indicate Nevada has a stable mountain lion population.
-Methods A private contractor will use existing mountain lion harvest data collected by NDOW biologists to develop a harvest model.
+Current Department Direction End Project 42 Methods A private contractor will use existing mountain lion harvest data collected by NDOW biologists to develop a harvest model.
 The modeling approach will involve Integrated Population Modeling (IPM) which brings together different sources of data to model wildlife population dynamics (Abadi et al. 2010, Fieberg et al. 2010).
 With IPM, generally a joint analysis is conducted in which population abundance is estimated from survey or other count data, and demographic parameters are estimated from data from marked individuals (Chandler and Clark 2014).
 Age-at-harvest data can be used in combination with other data, such as telemetry, mark-recapture, food availability, and home range size to allow for improved modeling of abundance and population dynamics relative to using harvest data alone (Fieberg et al. 2010).
 Depending on available data, the contractor will build a count-based or structured demographic model (Morris and Doak 2002) for mountain lions in Nevada.
 The model (s) will provide estimates of population growth, age and sex structure, and population abundance relative to different levels of harvest.
-Anticipated Results 1.
-Estimate statewide population dynamics, age structure, and sex structure of mountain lions in the state of Nevada with existing NDOW data.
-Results 2.
+Anticipated Results Estimate statewide population dynamics, age structure, and sex structure of mountain lions in the state of Nevada with existing NDOW data.
 Recommend additional data that could be collected to improve the model and reduce uncertainty in model results in the future.
-Staff Building an Integrated Population Model for mountain lions will allow the Comment Department to manage mountain lions on a finer scale.
-Project Fund Project 42.
-Direction on Wildlife Management Areas on what Wanagement Areas Justification Mesopredators including coyotes, striped skunks, and raccoons often consume waterfowl, pheasant, and turkey eggs.
-Consuming these eggs may limit fowl species population growth and could be causing a decline on Overton and Mason Valley Wildlife Management Areas.
-Project Manager Isaac Metcalf and Bennie Vann, Nevada Department of Wildlife Project Type Implementation Potentially Affected Species Assorted waterfowl, turkey, pheasant, coyote, striped skunk, raccoon Span More Than One Fiscal Year Yes Project Area Overton and Mason Valley Wildlife Management Areas Limiting Factor Statement Though predation is a naturally occurring phenomenon for waterfowl, turkeys, and pheasants, their populations can be lowed or suppressed by abiotic factors such as dry climate and loss of quality habitat.
-Response Variable The response variable for waterfowl, turkeys, and pheasants will be the number of females with clutches, and the number of young per clutch.
-Project Goals To increase clutch size and survival of waterfowl, turkeys, and pheasants on Overton and Mason Valley WMAs.
-Habitat Conditions Persistent drought throughout Nevada has reduced herbaceous cover, nesting, and browsing habitat.
-Comments from FY 2022 Predator Report NDOW recommends continuing project 43 pending funding availability.
-Methods USDA Wildlife Services and private contractors working under direction of NDOW, will use foothold traps, snares, calling and gunning from the ground to remove coyotes, striped skunks, and raccoons during waterfowl, turkey, and pheasant nesting seasons.
-Anticipated Results Increase the number of female turkeys, waterfowl, and pheasants that successful raise clutches.
-Increase the number female turkeys, waterfowl, and pheasants that have clutches.
+Staff Comment Limitations in federal funding combined with a final manuscript for this project allow for it to end Project Direction End Project 42